DmitriySalnikov/godot_debug_draw_3d/addons/debug_draw_3d/README.md

 # build for the current system.
 # target=editor is used for both the editor and the debug template.
 scons target=editor dev_build=yes debug_symbols=yes
-# build for the android.
+# Android build.
 ANDROID_NDK_ROOT is required in your environment variables.
+# Or ANDROID_HOME with 'ndk/23.2.8568313' installed.
 scons platform=android target=template_release arch=arm64v8
+# Web build.
+GDExtension for Web currently works best with Emscripten '3.1.39'
+scons platform=web target=template_debug
 ```

 ### JavaScript/Web build